National Parks

 National Urban Park

-The North Saskatchewan River Valley and Ravine systems contributes to significant ecological connectivity in the greater Edmonton area and will be key to protecting biodiversity in the region, and contributing to climate mitigation and adaptation initiatives.
-The North Saskatchewan River Valley in the Edmonton region has the unique opportunity to join a National Urban Park Network.
+The North Saskatchewan River Valley and Ravine systems play a significant role in ecological connectivity within the greater Edmonton area, contributing to the protection of biodiversity in the region while also supporting climate mitigation and adaptation initiatives.
+The North Saskatchewan River Valley in the Edmonton region had the unique opportunity to join the National Urban Park program.
+Why has progress stopped?

 River surrounded by Trees